xdev-asia-labs/openvpn-install/README.md

 - Uninstall OpenVPN package
 - Remove IP forwarding configuration

-## Credits

-- Forked and maintained by xdev-asia-labs

 ## License

 MIT License - See the script header for full license text